 Progress has also been made in improving the profits of the existing business.
 Following our January 1998 end of year sale, we returned to more normal full price retailing with occasional marketing promotions.
+As expected, sales have slowed.
+However, the key to maintaining satisfactory margins is having the right produce for our customers.
 We recognize that our garment range has moved too far towards the High Street and a younger market and has lost an element of its Laura Ashley signature.
 We are redesigning our product range, which, because of lead times, will be only partly evident in our Autumn/Winter 1998 collection.
 More substantial change will be seen in Spring/Summer 1999.